J-Leetch/MSc-Project/README.md

     - calculate accurate DNS simulations when happy with the problem setup;
     - filter the forcing and DNS results to find LES forcing and exact subgrid model.
 This should be fairly well handled by standard LES subgrid models, and this is a good test to show physical similarity to 3D turbulence problems.
+    - identify the additional modelling required and find methods to satisfy it *a posteriori*.

 Other notes: